Chile Pepper Magazine

 This was the Chile Pepper Magazine's website for a number of years.

-The content is from the site's 1997 archived pages.
+The content is from the site's 1997 archived pages and other sources.

 The current website for Chile Pepper Magazine is found at: www.chilepepper.com/